-- Now select Internet Protocol Version 6 (TCP/IPv4) and change the DNS server like in previous steps.
+- Select Internet Protocol Version 6 (TCP/IPv4) and change the DNS server like in the previous steps.

-In case you’re having problems using the search feature, our Search bar not working guide will definitely help you, so don’t hesitate to take a closer look.
+If you’re having problems using the search feature, our Search bar not working guide will help you, so don’t hesitate to look closer.

 4. Restart the DNS services

-- Locate the DHCP Client service, right-click it and choose Restart from the menu.
+- Locate the DHCP Client service, right-click, and choose Restart from the menu.